 What we do

+We specialise in dance and neurology.
 CoDa have delivered vital dance for health work throughout the South East since 2013, providing movement rehabilitation for people with MS, Acquired Brain Injury and other neurological disabilities.
 People leave our sessions feeling more positive, mobile, and confident, as well as more connected socially.
 We deliver a service level agreement at Royal Hospital for Neurodisability across 3 wards as well as with community support organisations on a project basis.

 An essential feature of our work is that it’s relevant, authentic and joyful.
 Our productions are guided by our pioneering participatory methodology, whereby our professional artistic team are guided by the communities the work is about.
 Communities co-create our work through personal testimonial, movement, and even brain waves throughout the development and creation process.